 I grew up with Pabst, as it was the beer served at my grandfather’s Virginia Beach restaurant, Duck-In.
 Sadly, the restaurant is no longer around, but at least Pabst is.
 My grandfather served Pabst because one of his neighbors was the distributor.
 Even my mom’s horse was named Pabst.
 See photo above to see the neighborhood party back in the 1950s.

 But one day other beers won out, and Pabst disappeared.
 But then, in the 1980s and 1990s, it survived as a cheap college beer.
 And it came back, and now it is in a halfway upscale chain restaurant.

 The lesson for legacy brands is that very often, brands die through no fault of the brands.
 It’s a marketing thing.
 Sometimes a brand is lucky enough to survive, and become hip again.
 In fact, if a brand is WAY unhip, then it can have a very quick route back to hip.
-I will see kids driving around converted Mercury Grand Marquis or a Buick LeSabre, and I see how they are making something old new again.
+When you see kids driving around a converted Mercury Grand Marquis or Buick LeSabre, you can see how they are making something old new again.

 - You don’t want hip: Of course, you do want the brand to become sort of trendy again.
 But you don’t want it hip.
 You want, instead, the brand to become classic.
 Classic is the perfect stasis point for a brand.
 You always want to move to classic.

 - Pay attention to what college kids do: Find out about pockets of brand fan-dom, and nurture it.

 - Keep the quality up: You will need to advertise that the beer is the same as the old.
 Very often, when a brand has declined, consumers believe that the new company has changed or ruined the formula.